History of Duke Blue Devils football: David Cutcliffe era (2008–2021)

 2015 also marked the beginning of a $100 million renovation project to Wallace Wade Stadium.
 These renovations were initiated in an attempt to attract higher rated recruiting prospects and improve the overall fan experience.
 These renovations include, a new press box, new increased seating capacity, as well as new concourse and public area modifications.
 These changes began with the first phase in 2015 with the conclusion on the last home game.
 These initial changes consisted of dropping the field itself several feet down.
 This allowed the new stadium seats to be built into the newly created area cleared out by the field being dropped by over 6 feet.
 The second part of phase 1 was to clear the old existing press box.
 After this was concluded, there was a temporary press box built to house all media and stadium personnel during the 2015 season.
 After the conclusion of the 2015–2016 season phase 2 began.
 This phase consisted of building the new press box as well as a new scoreboard.
 This phase was concluded by the beginning of the 2016 season.
 Phase 3, which is the final phase in the project, will be concluded during the beginning of the 2016–2017 football season.
 This final phase consisted of finishing the renovation to the concourse area's as well as the entrances to the stadium itself.
 This construction, which is being carried out by The Beck Group is still underway and is expected to be concluded before the start of the 2016–2017 season.

 Cutcliffe's Blue Devils struggled to a 4–8 record in 2016.
 Duke kicked off the season with a 49–6 win over NC Central.
 After losing to Wake Forest and Northwestern the next two weeks, the Blue Devils upset Notre Dame in South Bend, Indiana in the season's fourth game by a score of 38–35.
 The win was big for the Blue Devils.
 The Irish, one of college football's most consistent and storied national powers, came into the contest as 21-point favorites at home and suffered one of the worst defeats in their history.
 Duke then lost to Virginia and beat Army in messy conditions due to Hurricane Matthew.
-Next, the Blue Devils lost their next three to #7 Louisville, Georgia Tech and #23 Virginia Tech.
+Next, the Blue Devils lost their next three to No. 7 Louisville, Georgia Tech and #23 Virginia Tech.
 After upsetting archrival #15 North Carolina, the Blue Devils closed the season with losses to Pittsburgh and Miami.
 On May 1, 2017, Duke again extended Cutcliffe's contract, keeping their head coach in Durham through June 30, 2021.